marvinquiet/Cellcano/docs/index.md

 **Step 2: Use Cellcano to predict cell type**

 We then run following commands to train a prediction model from the reference data, and then predict cell types for the target data.
 You might get some warning messages depending on your system configuration, for example, when there's no GPU.
+Please note that GPU is not required for running Cellcano.
+With GPU, it takes around 5 minutes to run the demo.
+On the other hand, without GPU, it takes around 7 minutes.

 **NOTE**: if you installed Cellcano through conda, you need to activate the Cellcano environment by running `conda activate Cellcano` first.
 If you see the `(Cellcano)` before your command line, this means you have successfully activated the Cellcano conda environment.